pureooze/pureooze.github.io/src/blog/posts/2024-03-29-navigating-technical-debt.md

 >
 > *- Ward Cunningham*

-This definition focuses on the idea that technical debt is a trade-off **when developing new features** and that **it is not always bad**.
+This definition focuses on the idea that technical debt is a trade-off **when developing new features** and that **it is not always bad** as long as its addressed promptly.
-As long as you are planning to pay of the debt promptly the "interest" will be manageable.
-In this sense it can be good when we intentionally take on debt to speed up development.
-For example, we could have an initial implementation that isn't ideal, but we merge it to unblock other developers.
-Then we immediately focus on bringing the implementation closer to our ideal state.

-The problem though is unlike financial debt – where creditors are responsible for determining if the debtor is able to take on more financial debt – who is responsible for making sure an organization can handle more technical debt?
+The problem though is that unlike financial debt – where creditors are responsible for determining if the debtor is able to take on more financial debt – who is responsible for making sure an organization can handle more technical debt?
+Can an organization be "technical debt" bankrupt?
-When organizations start thinking of this in terms of "debt" they quickly realize that there don't seem to be any consequences of the debt.
+When organizations start thinking of this in terms of "debt" they quickly realize that there don't *seem* to be any consequences of the debt, so they ignore it.
-I can hear them saying: *"Oh we took a shortcut on project XYZ, and it caused no issues but saved us months of work?
-Well we are going to do that again!"*.
-This may be because the project hasn't been enabled in production long enough (or at all 😱) and given more time it will cause issues.

 Steve Freeman (whose work I first encountered in the wonderful book [Growing Object-Oriented Software, Guided by Tests](https://github.com/sf105/goos-code)) describes technical debt as an ["Unhedged Call Option"](https://higherorderlogic.com/programming/2023/10/06/bad-code-isnt-technical-debt-its-an-unhedged-call-option.html):